All Episodes

 Either that or it's a study committee.

-So many bills, and I was talking about that with the uh the staff.
+And I was talking about that with the staff.

 Let's do a study bill and then come back next year with all this information.

-And then um and then the next year you don't pass anything.
+And then, you know, and then the next year, you don't pass anything.

-Yeah, you don't come back with anything because you've already so-called passed your your your lame bill.
+You don't come back with anything because you've already so-called passed your lame bill.

-Because I've never seen, I've never ever seen one of those reports after we pass those bills.
+And that warehouse is full of all those reports because I've never seen, I've never, ever seen one of those reports after we pass those bills.

 tucker carlson